Solar power in the United States: Section 1603 grants

 President Obama's stimulus bill in 2009 created a program known as Section 1603 grants.
 The program was designed to give federal grants to solar companies for 30 percent of investments into solar energy.
 Since 2009, the federal government has given solar companies $25 billion in grant money through this program.
 The Section 1603 grant program expired in 2011.

 On June 9, 2016, Senator Orrin Hatch requested from Department of Treasury, the Internal Revenue Service (IRS) and the Treasury Inspector General for Tax Administration (TIGTA) details about how companies use Section 1603 grants and tax credits.
 In March 2016, Hatch asked the IRS and Treasury Department to demonstrate that the agencies use safeguards and coordinate with each other when reviewing applications for Section 1603 grants.

 Solar America Initiative

-The United States Department of Energy (DOE) announced on September 29, 2008 that it will invest $17.6 million, subject to annual appropriations, in six company-led, early-stage photovoltaic (PV) projects under the Solar America Initiative's "PV Incubator" funding opportunity, designed to fund prototype PV components and systems with the goal of moving them through the commercialization process by 2010 and make it cost-competitive with conventional forms of electricity by 2015 (grid parity).
+The United States Department of Energy (DOE) announced on September 29, 2008 that it would invest $17.6 million, subject to annual appropriations, in six company-led, early-stage photovoltaic (PV) projects under the Solar America Initiative's "PV Incubator" funding opportunity, designed to fund prototype PV components and systems with the goal of moving them through the commercialization process by 2010 and make it cost-competitive with conventional forms of electricity by 2015 (grid parity).

 SunShot Initiative

 The SunShot Initiative aimed to reduce the cost of solar power by 75% from 2010 to 2020.
-The name is based on "moon shot", Kennedy's target of reaching the moon within the decade.
+The name was based on "Moon shot", John F. Kennedy's 1961 target of reaching the Moon within the decade.